Pension contributions tax relief: limits

 If the increase in the value of your pension rights or your pension contributions in a tax year (including employer contributions) exceeds the annual allowance, there is a tax charge on the excess.
 The rate of the annual allowance tax charge is at your marginal rate of tax and so depends on the level of your taxable income.

-This meant that to get full tax relief, the amount paid into all your pensions by you or on your behalf (including contributions made by your employer) cannot exceed £60,000.
-In some cases, you might be able to carry forward unused annual allowance from the previous three tax years, subject to certain conditions.
+This means that to get full tax relief, the amount paid into all your pensions by you or on your behalf in a single tax year (including contributions made by your employer) cannot exceed £60,000.
+In some cases, subject to certain conditions, you might be able to carry forward unused annual allowance from the previous three tax years.
+This may allow you to claim tax relief on a higher amount of pension contributions. .
 We do not go into detail of the upper annual allowance limits here as they only tend to affect those on higher incomes.

 There is more information on the annual allowance on GOV.UK.